 Dr. Albrecht Köhler — CFO

 Lovingly called Albe by anyone who doesn't speak German, Albrecht is an adventurer at heart.
-California was supposed to be a temporary part of his PhD program in Physics but shortly before his planned return to Germany, his path crossed with Christianna’s (okay, let’s be real…they met on Tinder).
+California was supposed to be a short step on the path to his PhD in Physics, but it became home once his path crossed with Christianna’s (okay, let’s be real…they met on Tinder).
 He was enchanted with her and the wild nature of the ranch and they tied the knot in 2016 (at the ranch!).
-A natural problem solver, he sees the ranch as a goldmine of opportunity for optimization.
-His current hobby is woodworking, and with a background in science and eye for design, the pieces that come out of his woodshop are intricate, practical, and beautiful.
+A natural problem solver, the ranch is a goldmine of opportunity for optimization.
+His current passion is woodworking.
+With a background in science, eye for design and artful touch, his pieces stand the test of time and beauty.
 You will most likely to find him in the office, producing trippy techno music, or in the woodshop.

 C & A —

 As a couple, Christianna and Albe emit a balanced and loving energy.
 They are devoted to the ranch and each other, working tirelessly to improve and evolve the space.
 They both practice meditation, knowing it helps them sustain their passion and vision for the ranch.

 "We understand that our energy affects the space and we want our guests to feel our sense of ease and joy."

 Thom — 4th generation